jaseg/gerbolyze/README.rst

 Usage: ``gerbolyze paste [OPTIONS] INPUT_GERBERS OUTPUT_GERBERS``

 Render vector data and raster images from SVG file into gerbers.
+SVG input files are given with ``--top``, ``--bottom`` and ``--outline``.
+Note that for board outline layers, handling slightly differs from other layers as PCB fabs do not support filled Gerber regions on these layers.

 Options:
 ********